 A Legend of Zelda fan fiction by Lady Norbert

-A/N: This was written for my dear friend "Ganny."
-As LoZ fans probably know, the three wielders of the Triforce each have an elemental association -- Link's is air, Ganon's is fire, Zelda's is water.
-Ganny asked for a Ganon/Zelda story with their elemental connections as the prompt.
-I gave it to her a few weeks ago, but I thought I would toss it onto FFN in case anyone needs something to read while they wait for the next update to Don't Drink the Water.
-Hope you like.
+Author's Note: This was written several years ago as a gift for a friend.
+As LoZ fans probably know, the three wielders of the Triforce each have an elemental association - Link's is air, Ganondorf's is fire, Zelda's is water.
+The gift recipient asked for a Ganondorf/Zelda story with their elemental connections as the prompt.

 Fire and water and air.

 He hates the air because he needs it.
 He has to breathe it to survive; he withers without it.
 Air feeds fire and gives it strength and passion and anger.
 Because of air, fire goes on.

 Water, on the other hand, will smother the flames.

 Water never seems to realize how much power it has over fire.
 It remains peaceful and unassuming, wishing harm to none.

 He hates the water too.
 And yet he doesn't.
 He will always hate the air, but the water...

 He hates the water because it lies out of reach.
 He cannot grasp the water, no matter how he tries or how close he comes.
 It eludes him.
 He cannot have it.

 He hates it because he cannot have it, and even more because it has him.

 So very thirsty.